TimHanewich/Agentic-AI/examples/multi-step.md

 }
 ```

-In the above payload you'll see that in the `messages` array, we've provided the original tool call the model made and the results of that tool call that we made (the results of the web search).
-Note that the `tool_call_id` must be specified in the response, directly correlating which tool call response corresponds to what tool call by the model.
+In the above payload you'll see that in the `messages` array, we've provided the original tool call the agent made and the results of that tool call that we made (the results of the web search).
+Note that the `tool_call_id` must be specified in the response, directly correlating which tool call response corresponds to what tool call by the agent.

-You send this to the model via a POST request.
+You send this to the agent via a POST request.

-## Step 5: The Model Determines What to Do: Save the Article
+## Step 5: The Agent Determines What to Do: Save the Article
-With the web search performed and the results of the web search used as a reference, the model then goes onto the next step.
+With the web search performed and the results of the web search used as a reference, the agent then goes onto the next step.

 The response to the POST request in step 4 looks like this (this is just the message stripped out):